- SCLC vs. NSCLC

 - Adenocarcinomas are slow-growing cancers that usually first appear in the peripheral or outside areas of the lungs; it occurs more often in smokers, but it's the most common type of lung cancer in nonsmokers, too.

-- Squamous cell carcinomas usually occur in the center of the lungs and often develops in smokers.
+- Squamous cell carcinomas usually occur in the center of the lungs and often develop in smokers.

 - While large cell carcinomas occur anywhere in the lung tissue and grow more rapidly than adenomas or squamous cell lung carcinomas.